 - Children who are often unaccompanied or alone

-- Children who come from broken homes
+- Children who come from low-income households

-- Physically or mentally handicapped children
+- Physically or mentally disabled children

-- History of past abuse
+- History of experiencing past sexual abuse

 - Children who are adopted or who have step-siblings